ryanrolds/blog/content/posts/this_blog_part_1.md

 ## Content directory

 The `content` directory holds templates, some basic pages (Home, 404, 500), the `posts` directory (contains the Markdown files that will be made into posts), and finally, the `static` directory (contains all CSS, JS, images, and the robots.txt files).
 During service startup, all of these files are read into a Map (associative array, dictionary).
 Some of the files, templates (`.tmpl`) and Markdown (`.md`), are parsed and rendered.
-The rendered pages and posts are also stored in their maps/caches..
+The rendered pages and posts are also stored in their maps/caches.

 ## Site directory

 The `site` package is the primary package in the project.
 It initiates the loading of the `content` directory's files into their respective maps, sets up the HTTP endpoints and their handlers, and binds the HTTP server to port 8080 (or whatever port is provided by the `PORT` environment variable).

-In the sample below the the site logic (`site/site.go`) creates the endpoints that will be responding to HTTP requests.
+In the example below, the site logic (`site/site.go`) creates the endpoints that will be responding to HTTP requests.

 ``` go
 // Prepare routing